abbyguous/odin-recipes/README.md

 # odin-recipes
-First project yaaaay.
+First project yaaay ٩(ˊᗜˋ*)و ♡

 This is from the Foundations Course of The Odin Project.
 I'm doing HTML rn, which means this project will be very simple.
 Just a basic recipe website comprising a main index page with some links to recipes.
-Will be revisiting this when I'm doing CSS, so for now, I'm just demonstrating my knowledge of elements and tags; the HTML boilerplate; text-based elements, lists, links, and images; and proper commit messages.
+Will be revisiting this when I'm doing CSS, so for now, I'm just demonstrating my knowledge of...
+- Elements and tags;
+- The HTML boilerplate;
+- Text-based elements, lists, links, and images; and
+- Proper commit messages.